johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-03-17-the-surprisingly-happy-tale-of-visual.md

 ![](http://1.bp.blogspot.com/-n020yJN-tpA/UxiWLRegm5I/AAAAAAAAAis/TJHqYn08MZ4/s320/EverythingPasses.png)

-](<http://1.bp.blogspot.com/-n020yJN-tpA/UxiWLRegm5I/AAAAAAAAAis/TJHqYn08MZ4/s1600/EverythingPasses.png>)The question is: can we get this working with Visual Studio Online?
+The question is: can we get this working with Visual Studio Online?

 Fortunately another has gone before me.
 Mathew Aniyan has written a [superb blog post called "Javascript Unit Tests on Team Foundation Service with Chutzpah"](<http://blogs.msdn.com/b/visualstudioalm/archive/2012/07/09/javascript-unit-tests-on-team-foundation-service-with-chutzpah.aspx>).
 Using this post as a guide (it was written 18 months ago which is frankly aeons in the world of the web) I'm hoping that I'll be able to, without too many tweaks, get Javascript unit tests running on Team Foundation Service / Visual Studio Online ( / insert this weeks rebranding here).